jgerace/jgerace.github.io/_posts/2024-09-14-ai-and-writing.md

 >
 > This outline gives room for mystery, magic, and growth for the siblings as they navigate the challenges of a new town and a hidden magical world.
 You can expand on any of the chapters or add subplots as you develop the story!

 I don't hate this idea either!
 I don't think I would structure the novel that way, but it has an arc and I still have to make a zillion other decisions that could shape the story into something entirely different.
-I'm be curious to know if Ted Chiang would consider the end result of this process "art."
+I'm curious to know if Ted Chiang would consider the end result of this process "art."

 ### Rubber Duck Debugging